CTOpenData/open-data-handbook/data-resources/data_stories.md

 ### 7. Linking multiple pages

 1. It can be useful to organize content across multiple data story pages and link them together.
 This approach is especially useful when your data story includes many different visualizations that can be organized by topic.
-2. The data story template includes sample navigation at the top of the page to illustrate where the linked pages could appear if appropriate.

 ## Resources